NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.cachedb.redis-server-password:

 redis-server-password: *"<password>"*
-    The Redis AUTH password to use for the redis server.
+    The Redis AUTH password to use for the Redis server.
     Only relevant if Redis is configured for client password authorisation.

     Default: "" (disabled)